benjaminbolbrinker/teoroo-journal-club/README.rst

 E.g. calculating the 46th number requires :math:`2^{46}` recursive descents and a summation of :math:`2^{46} - 1` terms.
 Using an interpreted language like Python this can take quite some time.

-In reality it would probably be better to improve the algorithm, but in the following we are trying to speed up this toy example using lower level languages instead.
+In reality it would probably be better to improve the algorithm in order to increase computational efficiency, but in the following we are trying to speed up this toy example using lower level languages instead.

 Inside the :code:`src/c` folder
 -----------------